f5devcentral/f5-velos-training/docs/monitoring_velos.rst

         ]
     }

-Blade Status from the API
+Blade Inventory from the API
 -------------------------

 There can be up to 8 blades installed in the CX410 chassis.
 Each one can be queried by changing the blade number at the end: